 How do you make a home command center?

-There are many ways to put together this family command center.
+There are many ways to put together this modern family command center.
 You can DIY it with a combination of whiteboards, peg or cork boards, some calendar options, and note pads.
 You can use a marker, pen, or chalk to decorate and write events on your command center.

 You can also find a ready-made command center that is functional and gorgeous if too many ideas are overwhelming your mental load.
 That’s my option most days.